karlok/godotui-essentials/README.md

 # GodotUI Essentials

-A simple, lightweight add-on for Godot 4.3+ that provides ready-to-use UI components and placeholder art for 2D game development.
+A work-in-progress, simple, lightweight add-on for Godot 4.3+ that provides ready-to-use UI components and placeholder art for 2D game development.

 ## Features